-What are three reasons someone might become a bully that you might explain to a young client?
+What are the reasons someone might become a bully that you might explain to a young client?

-What are two additional uses of the Turning Insults into Compliments technique?
+What are the additional uses of the Turning Insults into Compliments technique?

-What are two techniques that can help students deal with verbal bullying and insults?
+What are the techniques that can help students deal with verbal bullying and insults?

 What is a technique you might use to help students deal with prejudice in verbal bullying?